 I’ve tested the Brooks Catamount on fast trail races, long multi-day hikes and even an FKT and I cannot put into words how much these shoes have surprised me.
-150 miles later and I think these might be the best trail shoes I’ve ever laced up.

 Disclaimer time; while I was part of the Brooks Run Happy Team (post on that soon) I brought these shoes with my own money and as always; my opinion is my own.

 In my initial thoughts post my main problems with this shoe were down to its colour and the multitude of marketing touches emblazoned on every part of the shoe.
 I still have an issue with the marketing as I do think it may actually make some potential buyers think it is not a shoe for them, however, as soon as I got the shoe on and took it on some muddy trails this gripe was forgotten.
 The shoe speaks volumes in its actions, not in its words as the mud covered the marketing in minutes and I was lost in the joy of running in the shoe.